 Perfluorinated Compounds.
 Perfluorinated compounds are considered an emerging contaminant.
 These include perfluorohexane sulfonic acid (PFHxS), perfluorooctane sulfonate (PFOS), and perfluorooctanoic acid (PFOA).
-Toxicity data are still under evaluation and when available, SSLs will be provided.
-The tap water ingestion SSLs are based on the Federal Health Advisories for tap water (U.S EPA, 2016e-g).
+Additional discussion of perfluorinated compounds and recommendations on assessing them in risk assessments is provided in Section 5.3.